Sigmmma/c20/src/content/h1/tags/glow/readme.md

 * Avoid high curvature.
 * Point the +X axis of each marker in the path toward the next marker.
 * Avoid circular loops.
 * Don't use more than 5 markers.
+Using fewer may be unreliable too.

 {% alert %}
 When creating glow paths it's helpful to set small [size bounds](#tag-field-particle-size-bounds), `0` [distance](#tag-field-min-distance-particle-to-object), and a high [particle count](#tag-field-number-of-particles) to make the curve easy to see.
 You should also enable `render_model_markers 1` so you can make sure all markers are being used as intended.